• Skip to primary navigation

 Healthy Muffins for Kids

-I am so excited to share the recipe for this healthy muffins for kids with you guys!
-I think muffins are a delicious way to add fruits and/or veggies to our diet, without hearing any complaints from the kids.
+I am so excited to share the recipe for these healthy muffins for kids with you guys!
+I think muffins are a delicious way to add fruits and/or veggies to our diet without hearing any complaints from the kids.

-I knew I wanted at least 2 vegetables in it, because I love sneaking vegetables everywhere I can.
-This way my kids will get some extra vitamins and minerals.
-So, for this recipe I chose carrot and zucchini.
+I knew I wanted at least 2 vegetables in it because I love sneaking vegetables everywhere I can.
+This way, my kids will get some extra vitamins and minerals.
+For this recipe, I chose carrots and zucchini.

-I also wanted some fruits, because they are not only tasty and good for you, but they also help sweetening things up in a natural way.
-For this healthy muffins I chose orange and applesauce.
-The applesauce helps with sweetness and reducing the amount of fat.
-The orange gives it a subtle citrus flavor that is so goooood!!!
+I also wanted some fruits because they are not only tasty and good for you, but they also help sweeten things up in a natural way.
+For these healthy muffins, I chose orange and applesauce.
+The applesauce helps with sweetness and reduces the amount of fat.
+The orange gives it a subtle citrus flavor that is so good!!!

 Muffins made with zucchini, carrot, orange and applesauce on a blue stand